FrankFK/FrankFK.github.io/_posts/2023-10-04-game-of-life.md

 Although this Game of Life Kata looks so simple at first, you can spend a lot of time on it.
 Actually, at the beginning of this post, I thought that the code was good and done.
 But even while writing this post, I still changed a few things.
 And even now I still notice parts of the code that could be changed.
 For example, I could change the `IRenderer` interface to have only one method (instead of two) with a parameter that contains all visible cells of the next iteration.
 This would have advantages and disadvantages...

 But at some point you have to say: I have done and learned enough for today.
 That's why I leave it at that.
 I think I practiced a few things and did them well.
 There is always room for improvement.
 But this is (for now) good enough for me.

+### Comment on this post ❤️

+I am very interested in what readers think of this post and what ideas or questions they have.
+The easiest way to do this is to respond to my [anonymous survey](https://forms.office.com/r/dr995EatLQ).